 About ME

 I am a Postdoc at ENS Paris Saclay.
-My research interests are mechanism design, delegation, and information aggregation.
+I am a microeconomic theorist specializing in mechanism design.
+Within mechanism design I focus on problems with multi-dimensional types and non-transferable utility.
 You can reach me via: patrick.lahr@ens-paris-saclay.fr

 Research